IBM-Bluemix-Docs/java/microprofile-configuration.md

 ```
 {: codeblock}

-To inject the value of a property named `WATSON_URL` into the `watsonService` variable, use something like this:
+To inject the value of a property named `WATSON_URL` into the `watsonService` variable, see this example:

 ```java
 @Inject